Sajid2001/real-time-app/README.md

 ## How to use

 Using Snapshot is very simple, just search up whatever city you want to capture it in real time.
+The world is your oyster.

 ![ezgif com-crop](https://github.com/Sajid2001/real-time-app/assets/60523377/4d68bf3e-8dbb-4711-87a7-8093adb81014)